RubenPants/RobotSimulator2D/README.md

 ### Urgent

+* Redo crossover to follow the competing convention problem!
 * Bug in crossover!
 (I think due to the GRU?)
 * Fitness that not only takes path (at the end) in account, but also normalized time taken to reach target
 * Test all of the fitness-functions!